arye-dov-eidelman/arye-dov-eidelman.github.io/_posts/2020-02-02-migrating_data_across_database_engines_with_rails_6.markdown

 2. Follow step 1 of [active record multiple-databases guide](https://guides.rubyonrails.org/active_record_multiple_databases.html), to set up the databases you would like to migrate between.
 Do not follow step 2 of the guide if you'de like to use the same database schema for both databases

-  As an example my database config (config/database.yml) for the migrator envirment looks like this.
+  As an example, my database config (config/database.yml) for the migrator environment looks like this.
   ```yaml
   migrator:
     destination: